SigNoz/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 <br></br>

-<a href = "https://www.instana.com/" rel="noopener noreferrer nofollow" target="_blank" ><b>Instana</b></a> is enterprise observability and automated application monitoring tool.
-It uses an agent to discover and monitor components.
-This agent needs to be installed on every host that is to be monitored.
+<a href = "https://www.instana.com/" rel="noopener noreferrer nofollow" target="_blank" ><b>Instana</b></a> is an enterprise observability and automated application monitoring tool.
+It uses an agent to discover and monitor components, and this agent needs to be installed on every host that is to be monitored.
 The agents deploy sensors crafted to capture data from different technologies.
 Sensors automatically collect configuration, changes, metrics, and events.

-Instana charges $75 per host/per month if billed annually.
-It also supports open standards like Prometheus, StatsD, OpenTracing, and Opencensus.
+Instana charges $75 per host per month if billed annually.
+It also supports open standards like Prometheus, StatsD, OpenTracing, and OpenCensus.

+Some of the key features of IBM Instana are:

+- Automatic application discovery.
+- Rich integrations.
+- Automatic identification of root cause of incidents.

-### Appdynamics
+### AppDynamics

 <figure data-zoomable align='center'>
     <img src="/img/blog/2023/09/appdynamics_splunk_alternative.webp" alt="Observability tool - AppDynamics"/>